Generation Data Groups

 //

-JCL, Delete a Generation Data Group (GDG)
+Table of Contents Previous Section Next Section Delete a Generation Data Group

-The following (GDGDELJ1.JCL) is a sample of the JCL member needed to run this job that will delete a GDG Base and all the files included with the group.
+The following (GDGDELJ1.jcl) is a sample of the JCL member needed to run this job that will delete a GDG Base and all the files included with the group.

-//GDGDELJ1 JOB SIMOTIME,ACCOUNT,CLASS=A,MSGCLASS=0,NOTIFY=CSIP1
+//GDGDELJ1 JOB SIMOTIME,ACCOUNT,CLASS=1,MSGCLASS=0,NOTIFY=CSIP1

 //* *******************************************************************

-//* This program is provided by: *
+//* This program is provided by SimoTime Technologies *

-//* (C) Copyright 1987-2007 All Rights Reserved *
+//* (C) Copyright 1987-2019 All Rights Reserved *

 //* Web Site URL: http://www.simotime.com *